the-events-calendar/event-tickets/readme.txt

 * Fix - Load JavaScript assets with Ticket Block when using Classic Editor [ET-587]
 * Fix - Disable ticket block when password protected is enabled on posts and pages [ETP-59]
 * Fix - WooCommerce Mini-Cart widget checkout link to use the custom page for attendee registration if it is setup [ETP-41]
-* Fix - Price formatting method to prevent display issues when a comma is used as the decimal separator [ETP-53]
+* Fix - Price formatting method to prevent incorrect display when a comma is used as the decimal separator [ETP-53]

 = [4.11.1] 2019-12-19 =